tom5610/amazon-sagemaker-mlu-workshop-2022/autopilot/README.md

 ## Create an Autopilot Experiment
 The training data is now stored in an S3 bucket.
 You will now create an Autopilot experiment to train on this dataset.
-Choose <b> one <b> of the options below to create an Autopilot experiment.
+Choose <b> one </b> of the options below to create an Autopilot experiment.

 ## Using SageMaker Studio UI
 For this part of the exercise, you will need to keep this README file open in a browser tab, while you carry out the various steps within SageMaker Studio.
 Follow the instructions outlined below to create an experiment using Amazon SageMaker Studio UI.